adamfoneil/Ginseng8/README.md

 - who's waiting on who for testing, deployment to production, code review, development, etc
 - what am I supposed to be working on

+## Note on Contributing
+The source is open, but configuration is secret within my team at [Aerie](https://www.aeriehub.com/Home/About).
+At this time, I don't make a blank database nor default configuration available.
+I'm open to offering a blank database and default configuration, but haven't gotten around to it yet.